TALI CASPI

 research

-I am currently a PhD Candidate in Ecology at the University of California, Davis, where I am a part of the Mammalian Ecology and Conservation Unit, directed by Dr. Ben Sacks.
-I also am an affiliate member of the Dr. Chris Schell's Lab at the University of California, Berkeley.
-My dissertation research explores the impacts of urbanization on wildlife with a population of urban coyotes present in San Francisco.
+I am currently an NSF PRFB Postdoctoral Fellow in Dr. Chris Schell's Lab at the University of California, Berkeley.
+I am also a research affiliate in the Mammalian Ecology and Conservation Unit, directed by Dr. Ben Sacks, at the University of California, Davis.
+I currently study functional links among the diet, gut microbiome, infection status, and behavior of raccoons in the San Francisco Bay Area.
+I received my PhD in Ecology from UC Davis where my dissertation research explored the impacts of urbanization on wildlife with a population of urban coyotes present in San Francisco.

 CONTEXT

 In recent decades, humans and animals have increasingly co-occurred in high densities in urban areas.
 Although declines in biodiversity are associated with urbanization, numerous species have adjusted to and thrive in cities.
 The success of urban animals is largely attributed to the expansion of their diet to include human-provided food, resulting in frequent conflicts with people.
 These conflicts have wide-ranging health, financial, and ecosystem-level consequences, which necessitate a mechanistic understanding of how animals adapt to human resources for better mitigation strategies.
-Although past research has explored the population-level diet of species in cities, individual differences, mediating mechanisms, and biological consequences are seldom addressed.
-This presents a novel opportunity to integrate animal behavior, organismal biology, and urban ecology to assess how the built environment shapes the diet of individual animals and elucidate mechanistic links among landscape, diet, and ecophysiology.
+My work investigates how heterogeneity within and across cities shapes variation in the behavior, diet, physiology, and health of urban wildlife.
+I use urban carnivores as a model to assess how external conditions and internal biological processes interact to shape animal phenotypes in urban environments.
+This research sits at the intersection of urban ecology, organismal biology, and animal behavior, and seeks to advance both ecological understanding and practical strategies for fostering human-wildlife coexistence in shared landscapes.

 methods